ThePhantomPig791/Titan-Shifter-Revamp-Origin/README.md

 Change logs (since null's datapack):
 Added 4 titans: Attack, Female, Armored, and Colossal.
+Added different abilites for each titan.
 Added a Subject of Ymir origin, which, upon selection, will let the player pick from the avalible titans.
 When transforming, your skin changes to the titan's skin, using the FabricTailor mod.
 Created a pack.png
+Added multiple ways for titans to transform.

 Installation instructions are at the bottom of the doc, after skin credits.